EleutherAI/lm-evaluation-harness/lm_eval/tasks/arabic_leaderboard_complete/README.md

 ### Groups and Tasks

-* `alghafa`: A multiple-choice evaluation benchmark for zero- and few-shot evaluation of Arabic LLMs prepared from scratch natively for Arabic.
+* `arabic_leaderboard_alghafa`: A multiple-choice evaluation benchmark for zero- and few-shot evaluation of Arabic LLMs prepared from scratch natively for Arabic.
     * Paper: https://aclanthology.org/2023.arabicnlp-1.21.pdf
     * You can find the list of the tasks as follows:
       * `arabic_alghafa_mcq_exams_test_ar`